pupilfirst/wd301-scripts/react-app-state/intro-to-usereducer/README.md

   );
 ```

+### Conclusion
 Alright, that's quite a lot for a single lesson.
 But we've learned the similarities and differences between `useReducer` and `useState` hook.
+So, let me summarize the key points once again:

+1. Both `useState` and `useReducer` are hooks used for managing state in React components.
+2. The `useState` hook is simpler and commonly used for managing individual pieces of state, while the `useReducer` hook is more suitable for managing complex state that is closely related to each other.
+3. When using `useState`, you call it multiple times to declare individual state variables, and each variable has its own setter function.
+4. When using `useReducer`, you typically create a single state variable and use the dispatch function to update the state.
+5. With `useState`, the state is typically a simple value like a string or a number, while with `useReducer`, the state can be an object with multiple properties.
+6. Both hooks automatically trigger a re-render when the state changes.
+7. And finally, the `useReducer` hook provides a more centralized and organized approach to managing complex state in React components compared to the simpler `useState` hook.

+So, that's it for this lesson.
 Next, we've to complete the implementation of the `reducer` function.
-So, see you in the next one.
+See you there.